Sang-Nguyen-Phuoc/Betting-random-number-smart-contract/README.md

-A simple react project for betting money for a random number using smart contract
+A simple react project using ethers (sepolia test net) for predictign a random number using smart contract

 Step 1: connect to wallet (e.g: metamask, ...)
 Step 2: deposit an amount of ethers for start